 “Breathtaking home with the most amazing view.
 The locals were so welcoming and the restaurants nearby served the most delicious food.
 I would highly recommend this home!
 The views were that of a painting.
 Truly beautiful and stunning!
 We definitely do not see this in America.
 Thank you for making our vacation the most memorable!.”

 Blueway Stays is a small collection of two waterside properties set directly on the Shannon–Erne Blueway, just outside Belturbet in Co.
 Cavan.
-Both have private jetty access onto the river for kayaking, fishing, wild swimming or slow mornings watching the water go by.
+Both have direct jetty access onto the river for kayaking, fishing, wild swimming or slow mornings watching the water go by.

 For something simple, Turbet Island in Belturbet is a handy, low-effort wander with river views and a bit of local history — perfect if you want fresh air without going far.